Learning-Driven Exploration for Reinforcement Learning: Experiments

 \section{Experiments}

 We demonstrate the performance of EBE on many environments including a linear environment, a simpler breakout game and multiple FPS games of Vizdoom \cite{vizdoom}.
 Results shown are averaged over five runs.
-Please note that all appendices are placed in supplementary material due to limited space.
-Code to reproduce the experiments is given at: \url{https://github.com/Usama1002/EBE-Exploration}.